AhmedNewiry/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword ==> this script displays the number of lines that contain the pattern “bin” in the file /etc/passwd 16-whatsnext ==> this script Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17-hidethisword ==> this script displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+19-AZ ==> this script Replace all characters A and c from input to Z and e respectively